 - a.
 Pre-employment transition services for transition services under IDEA. - b.
 Application for DVR services and the individual was determined: - i.
 Ineligible for DVR services; or - ii.
-Eligible for DVR services, had an approved IPE, and the individual was unable achieve an employment outcome in CIE after a reasonable period, and his or her case was unsuccessfully closed. - c.
+Eligible for DVR services, had an approved IPE, and the individual was unable achieve an employment outcome in CIE after a reasonable period, and his or her case was unsuccessfully closed.

+c.
 Career counseling, as well as information and referral services to federal and state programs to help the individual discover, experience, attain CIE, was provided for competitive employment and not for employment at subminimum wage.
 This information shall be shared by DOE with the SWD, parent(s) or legal guardian(s), and teacher(s).
 This information and process shall also be shared with participants during the IEP meetings for transition planning.
 DVR shall maintain the documentation and provide a copy to the SWD within the timelines as specified under 34 C.F.R. §397.
-Documentation of any of these services provided by DOE must be provided to the SWD and DVR. - d.
+Documentation of any of these services provided by DOE must be provided to the SWD and DVR.

+d.
 DVR, in consultation with DOE, must develop or use an existing process to document the completion of these subminimum wage employment requirements as well as the transmittal of documentation from DOE to DVR, consistent with the confidentiality requirements of the FERPA and the IDEA.
 DVR and DOE must retain copies of the documentation in a manner consistent with the requirements of 2 C.F.R. §200.334.
-At a minimum, this documentation must contain: - i.
+At a minimum, this documentation must contain:

+- i.
 Name of SWD or Youth. - ii.
 Determination made, including a summary of reason for the determination or a description of the activity or service completed. - iii.
 Name of the individual making the determination or the provider of the service or activity. - iv.
 Date determination was made, or the required service or activity completed. - v.
-Applicable signatures and dates by DVR or DOE personnel making determination or completion of the required services or activity.
+Applicable signatures and dates by DVR or DOE personnel making determination or completion of the required services or activity. - vi.
+Signature of DVR personnel transmitting documentation to the SWD; and a.
+The VRS shall share this information with the DOE IEP team, separately or at the IEP team meeting, to help in transition planning.
+DVR and DOE shall retain copies of the documentation in a manner consistent with the requirements of 2 C.F.R. §200.334.

-- vi.
-Signature of DVR personnel transmitting documentation to the SWD; and - vii.
-Date and method by which the document was transmitted to the SWD, as required by 34 C.F.R. §397.10(a)(1). - 2.
+- vii.
+Date and method by which the document was transmitted to the SWD, as required by 34 C.F.R. \$397.10(a)(1). - 2.
 When a SWD expresses interest in subminimum wage employment.